 Since our inception in 1936, archery has been a staple at Camp Quinebarge and is one of our most popular activities today!
 Campers learn safety and technique from certified instructors on our range, and grow in confidence with each bull’s eye.

-The Quinebarge Riding Program included in tuition and is open to all campers, regardless of experience.
+The Quinebarge Riding Program is included in tuition and is open to all campers, regardless of experience.
 Campers that sign up for the week will ride every day, and receive 1-on-1 instruction from our qualified staff.
-Camper learn to ride in the ring and then advance to trail rides on our extensive trail network on camp.
+Campers learn to ride in the ring and then advance to trail rides on our extensive trail network on camp.

 With 70 acres of forest and 1,250 feet of lakefront, Camp Quinebarge is an ideal natural classroom.
 Campers who choose Nature learn about local plants and animals as well as environmental topics in a hands-on setting.
 They walk our wooded trails, learning about local flora and fauna, go fishing, learn about the importance of water on the lake, and have even been known to whip up treats in our solar cookers.

 Our onsite climbing tower plus high and low Ropes Courses and Zip Line allow campers to reach new heights every day.
 Campers learn life skills including communication, teamwork, trust, and cooperation through games and challenges designed for experiential learning.

 Our popular Arts and Crafts activities allow campers to get creative with projects including drawing, painting, ceramics, jewelry and bracelet making, eco-crafts, photography, and more!
 In wood shop, campers are empowered by creating projects from scratch: they design, cut, sand, build, and paint with close supervision and guidance from counselors, and always go home with something beautiful.
 Our Drama program teaches kids the basics of putting on a show, performing in front of a group, a bit of stand up and more.